What is it?

 The picture here shows what you are looking for.
 All orienteering controls look like this, with a red and white marker and control code number so you can check you have found the right control – you can see that this control has code number 115.
 You “punch” your SI card by inserting it into one of the red boxes on top of the stake.

-Your time finishes when you punch the Finish control (at the double-circle).
+Your time finishes when you punch the Finish control (located at the double-circle).
 You should then proceed to the “download” computer (usually back in the car park), where your SI card will be read to confirm you have visited all of the controls in the correct order.
 You will then be given a print-out of your total time, along with the time you took between each control.
-Note that even if you don’t manage to complete your course, you must always go to the download point, so that the organisers know you are not still out in the forest and send out a search party for you!
+Note that even if you don’t manage to complete your course, you must always go to the download point, so that the organisers know you are not still out in the forest!
+They need to know everyone is back safely.

-Overall results for the event so far are often placed on display somewhere in the car park.
-Complete results will usually be published on the organising club’s website within a couple of days of the event.
-As well as overall results you will be able to see how long every competitor took between each control – by comparing times you can see which controls you did well on, and which ones you lost time on.
+Complete results will usually be published on the organising club’s website later that day.
+As well as overall results you will be able to see how long every competitor took between each control – by comparing times you can see how you did control by control.

 Hopefully you will enjoy your first orienteering experiences and be keen to come back for more.
-Look around in the car park for leaflets advertising forthcoming events and take any that look interesting.
 Keep checking the SLOW events page (with its associated links) for details of forthcoming future events.

-A good way to become more involved in the sport and meet other club members is to join the club.
-Information about SLOW and how to join the club can be found here.
+A good way to become more involved in the sport and meet other club members is to join the club and sign-up to our weekly emails.

 Once you have completed a few orienteering events, you may be interested in working towards some of the orienteering award schemes that are available.
 These are a great way of gaining some recognition that your orienteering is improving.